prody/ProDy-website/tutorials/clustenmd_tutorial/clustenmd.rst

    clustenm[:, 3]

-We can access the corrdinates of these conformers by the :meth:`.ClustENM.getCoordsets` method:
+We can access the coordinates of these conformers by the :meth:`.ClustENM.getCoordsets` method:

 .. ipython:: python